nomis/mcu-uuid-syslog/docs/index.rst

 Provides a log handler that sends messages to a syslog server (using the `RFC 5424 protocol <https://tools.ietf.org/html/rfc5424>`_).
-Thread-safe (for log messages only, not configuration) on the ESP32 but cannot be used from an interrupt context.
+Thread-safe (for log messages only, not configuration) on the ESP32.

 Dependencies
 ------------